-Does the panel have any suggestions why so far any sanctions list or any public shaming of propaganda journalists who cover specifically corruption and do disinformation on corruption and Global Magnitsky Act, they haven't these efforts have been futile, like Nemtsov list, like other lists.
+Does the panel have any suggestions why so far any sanctions list or any public shaming of propaganda journalists who cover specifically corruption and do disinformation on corruption and Global Magnitsky Act, like Nemtsov list, like other lists.
 Just some of these cases are egregious.
 Vladimir Solovyov, one of the main propaganda people, apparently has a green card.
 Recently, a troll-farm family apparently got hired by Facebook and got visa.
 So should we have a shaming list for them?
 Should we put them under sanctions?
 And how can we do that?

-WHITE: So from a targeted-financial-sanctions viewpoint, I think there is a hesitancy to sanction an individual for behavior or activity that would be constitutionally protected in the United States; so freedom of speech, just like it's problematic when people send in information about someone being associated with someone that is, you know, quote/unquote, "bad."
-So I think it's difficult from kind of a sanctions perspective, purely based on speech.
+Mr. White.
+From a targeted-financial-sanctions viewpoint, I think there is a hesitancy to sanction an individual for behavior or activity that would be constitutionally protected in the United States; so freedom of speech, just like it's problematic when people send in information about someone being associated with someone that is quote/unquote, "bad."
+I think it's difficult from kind of a sanctions perspective, purely based on speech.

-Now, if there is accompanying activity - so, for example, if it's a communications or information minister of a country, in addition to saying heinous, inciteful things, he or she is also saying, and, by the way, you know, here's where you go to pick up - you know, giving direction - here's where you go to pick up the gasoline to light these houses on fire, or in some way kind of demonstrating a proactive, you know, actually actively working to take action, that's a different story.
+Now, if there is accompanying activity-for example, if it's a communications or information minister of a country, in addition to saying heinous, inciteful things, he or she is also saying, by the way, here's where you go to pick up the gasoline to light these houses on fire, or in some way kind of demonstrating a proactive, you know, actually actively working to take action, that's a different story.
 But just based on kind of speech that is offensive to kind of the average person, it's quite difficult.

-MASSARO: Brad, you wanted to say something?
+Mr. MASSARO.
+Brad, you wanted to say something?

-BROOKS-RUBIN: Yeah.
-I mean, just two quick words maybe, I mean, on that.
+Mr. Brooks-Rubin.
+Yes.
+I mean, just two quick words maybe on that.
 I think the OFAC counsel has done a good job with Josh on advising on that.
 I think it's hard.
 But there are examples.
-I mean, in the Cote d'Ivoire sanctions, for example, there were people who were designated.
+In the Cote d'Ivoire sanctions, for example, there were people who were designated.
 And among their act were these kinds of issues.
 But there is always the struggle with the First Amendment analysis and how we need to implement that here.

-I wanted to come back a little bit on the last point, which is, I mean, certainly on the countries we work on - South Sudan, Congo, Central African Republic, which are traditionally looked at as human rights issues or through the human rights lens - I think what we've seen in our analysis over the years and why this became such an important tool for us is that the thought of them as human rights sanctions was simply because people weren't looking at the financial aspect of these.
+I wanted to come back a little bit on the last point, which is certainly on the countries we work on-South Sudan, Congo, Central African Republic, which are traditionally looked at as human rights issues or through the human rights lens-I think what we've seen in our analysis over the years and why this became such an important tool for us is that the thought of them as human rights sanctions was simply because people weren't looking at the financial aspect of these.
 And when we're naming targets who don't have assets, I think it's fair to say those may not be the right targets.

-But the - I think what we see and with the Global Magnitsky target list is there is an increasing intersection of those worlds.
+But I think what we see and with the Global Magnitsky target list is there is an increasing intersection of those worlds.
 And in some ways the distinction between a human rights target and a corruption target may, in some ways, almost become a false distinction over time, that those are usually linked.
 And if they are not, then maybe this isn't the right tool.

-And, you know, lastly, on the Azerbaijan question at some level - I mean, we work on countries all the time where the question is do sanctions work, right.
+And, you know, last, on the Azerbaijan question at some level-I mean, we work on countries all the time where the question is, do sanctions work, right?
 There are designations and, you know, the crisis continues.
 And I think it's a danger here and it's a danger in any sanctions program to say that sanctions change behavior.